Skip to main content

 2. Click the Download icon, located in the top right corner of your query.

-3. From the Report popup, select Over-representation (Note: if you are not able to select Over-representation report, it is most likely because you do not have a valid Geo filter applied to your query).
+3. From the Report popup, select Over-representation (Note: if you are not able to select the Over-representation report, it is most likely because you do not have a valid Geo filter applied to your query).

-4. Fill out the title and requestor field, and click Create Report
+4. Fill out the title and requestor field, and click Create Report.

 Did this answer your question?